How to Create Quiet Spaces in the Workplace

 Add some “walls”

 Define space and establish privacy by incorporating “walls” or dividers within your office.
 Use curtains, movable whiteboards or screens to create boundaries and let coworkers know you’d like some alone time to work.
-Providing portable, freestanding screens, like Clipper, allow employees to adjust their work setting to fit their needs.
+Providing portable, freestanding screens, like Clipper, allows employees to adjust their work setting to fit their needs.
 They can fold the wings to create a quiet haven amidst distracting environments, or they can use multiple side-by-side to build a temporary wall for visual privacy and focused work.

 Encourage workers to signal the need for privacy